-So, why is it, that though there are hundreds, if not thousands, of articles online entitled “How to find a wedding venue” – yet not one of them (or one that I’ve found anyway) actually gives readers any advice as to how and where to actually find a wedding venue.
+Though there are hundreds, if not thousands, of articles online entitled “How to find a wedding venue” – yet not one of them I’ve found actually gives readers any advice as to how and where to actually find a wedding venue.

 How to find potential wedding venues